-The Ornithological Council is pleased to provide this bimonthly report covering activities during July and August 2020.
+The Ornithological Council is pleased to provide this bimonthly report covering activities from January and February 2021.

 - Ensure that the best ornithological science is incorporated into legislative, regulatory, and management decisions that affect birds;

 - Enhance the ability of ornithologists to pursue professional activities; and

 - Promote the influence of ornithology in public affairs.

 Our work focuses on animal welfare issues, permits, research funding, and other policies that affect ornithologists and ornithological societies.
 We greatly appreciate your support.
 Please contact our Executive Director with questions or concerns about this report or about any other matter of concern to your society or your society’s members.

 In this time period, the Ornithological Council: